-SoLoMo is an acronym for Social+Local+Mobile marketing and it is an increasingly common term referring to a new marketing approach.
+SoLoMo is an acronym for Social + Local + Mobile marketing and it is a common term referring to a marketing approach that is still relevant today.
 You may have read plenty about each of the individual elements; if so, you’re likely to be asking questions like:

 Good questions.
-But hopefully when you’ve finished reading this post, I’ll dispel any question about whether SoLoMo is just a matter of semantics, and I’ll prove to you that a traditional marketing approach will leave Marketers disappointed.
-In contrast, Marketers who approach today’s SoLoMo consumer with a new mindset are delving into exciting territory with plenty of opportunity.
+Hopefully when you’ve finished reading this post, I’ll dispel any question about whether SoLoMo is just a matter of semantics, and I’ll prove to you that a traditional marketing approach will leave marketers disappointed.
+In contrast, marketers who approach today’s SoLoMo consumer with a new mindset are delving into exciting territory with plenty of opportunity.

 Social: Consumers are Social

-And by social, I mean, not only are they talking a lot, but with the prevalence of social technology, they are well connected.
-Consumers are now able to receive and transmit information more easily and instantaneously than ever before, which has transformed the way they buy products and services.
+By social, I mean, not only are potential customers talking a lot, but with the prevalence of social technology, they are well connected.
+Consumers are now able to receive and transmit information more easily and instantaneously than ever before across mobile technologies, which has transformed the way they buy products and services.

-Consumers no longer look to brands as the primary source of information; today they are more likely to consult third party resources and others in their social networks.
+Consumers no longer look to brands as the primary source of information; today they are more likely to consult third party resources and others in their social networks, including social media.
 Common social activities are seeking advice, reading or writing reviews, or sharing their experiences with their social network.

 Mobile: Today’s Consumer is Largely Defined by Their Mobility